CAN THESE TRICKS MAKE YOUR PORTRAITS BETTER?

 Contrasting colors can make for a striking portrait, complement the subject's outfit or skin tone, and speak to the personality of the location.

-SHALLOW DEPTH OF FIELD
+USE A SHALLOW DEPTH OF FIELD

 Shallow depth of field is a tool photographers can use while outdoors to separate their subjects from the background and control the focal point of the image while still creating a sense of place.